 Mortgage Loans Involving Affiliates.
 Our charter prohibits us from investing in or making loans in which the borrower is our sponsor, our advisor, our directors or any of their affiliates, except for loans to wholly owned subsidiaries and mortgage loans for which an independent appraiser appraises the underlying property.
 We must keep the appraisal for at least five years and make it available for inspection and duplication by any of our stockholders.
-In addition, a mortgagee's or owner's title insurance policy or commitment as to the priority of the mortgage loans that are subordinate to any mortgage or equity interest of our sponsor, our advisor, our directors or any of our affiliates.
+In addition, a mortgagee's or owner's title insurance policy or commitment as to the priority of the mortgage or the condition of the title must be obtained.
+Our charter prohibits us from making or investing in any mortgage loans that are subordinate to any mortgage or equity interest of our sponsor, our advisor, our directors or any of our affiliates.
 We currently anticipate that our independent directors will establish criteria and parameters for certain affiliated mortgage loan transactions.
 If such criteria and parameters are established and approved by our independent directors, our independent directors may determine to pre-approve mortgage transactions with affiliates satisfying such criteria and parameters.